wp-plugins/worldcurrency/readme.txt

 == Changelog ==

 = 1.0 (19th February 2012) =
-Initial Release
+* Initial Release

 = 1.1 (20th February 2012) =
-Minor improvements and Currency selection box shorttag
+* Minor improvements and Currency selection box shorttag

 = 1.2 (20th February 2012) =
 * Minor corrections
 * Possibility to choose to hide conversion if target and origin currency are the same

+= 1.4 (20th February 2012) =
+* Estetic improvements

 == Credits ==
 * Built on ideas and small code portions from [LocalCurrency by Stephen Cronin](http://www.jobsinchina.com/resources/wordpress-plugin-localcurrency)